Frank Loesser

-Frank Henry Loesser (/ˈlɛsər/ "lesser"; June 29, 1910 – July 28, 1969) was an American songwriter who wrote the music and lyrics for the Broadway musicals Guys and Dolls and How to Succeed in Business Without Really Trying, among others.
+Frank Henry Loesser (/ˈlɛsər/ "lesser"; June 29, 1910 – July 28, 1969) was an American songwriter who wrote music and lyrics for the Broadway musicals Guys and Dolls and How to Succeed in Business Without Really Trying, among others.
 He won a Tony Award for Guys and Dolls and shared the Pulitzer Prize for Drama for How to Succeed.
-He also wrote songs for over 60 Hollywood films and Tin Pan Alley, many of which have become standards, and was nominated for five Academy Awards for best song, winning once for "Baby, It's Cold Outside".
+He also wrote songs for over 60 Hollywood films and Tin Pan Alley, many of which have become standards, and was nominated for five Academy Awards for best song, winning once for "Baby, It's Cold Outside" (IPI name identifier 00018339583).

 Early years

 Frank Henry Loesser was born to a Jewish family in New York City, the son of Henry Loesser, a pianist, and Julia Ehrlich.
 He grew up in a house on West 107th Street in Manhattan.

-His father had moved to America to avoid German military service and work in his family's banking business.
-He married Bertha Ehrlich; their son, Arthur Loesser, was born on August 26, 1894.
+Henry had moved to America to avoid German military service and work in his family's banking business.
+He married Bertha Ehrlich; their son, Arthur Loesser, was born August 26, 1894.
 Bertha's younger sister Julia arrived in America in 1898, marrying Henry in 1907 after Bertha died in childbirth.
 Grace, their first child, was born in December of that year.
-Their son Frank was born on June 29, 1910.
+Their son Frank was born June 29, 1910.

-Loesser's parents, secular German Jews, prized high intellect and culture, and educated him musically in the vein of European composers.
-But although Henry was a full-time piano teacher, he never taught his son.
-In a 1914 letter to Arthur, Henry wrote that the four-year-old Frank could play by ear "any tune he's heard and can spend an enormous amount of time at the piano."
+Loesser's parents, secular German Jews, prized high intellect and culture and educated him musically in the vein of European composers.
+Although Henry was a full-time piano teacher, he never taught Frank.
+In a 1914 letter to Arthur, Henry wrote that four-year-old Frank could play by ear "any tune he's heard and can spend an enormous amount of time at the piano."
 (Frank Loesser later collaborated with musical secretaries to ensure that his written scores reflected the music as he conceived it.)

-Loesser disliked his father's refined taste in music and resisted by writing his own music and taking up the harmonica.
-He was expelled from Townsend Harris High School, and from there went to City College of New York.
-He was expelled from the CCNY in 1925 after one year for failing every subject except English and gym.
+Loesser disliked his father's refined taste in music, and resisted by writing his own music and taking up the harmonica.
+He was expelled from Townsend Harris High School; from there, he went to City College of New York, but was expelled in 1925 after one year for failing every subject except English and gym.

-After his father died suddenly on July 20, 1926, Loesser was forced to seek work to support his family.
-His jobs included restaurant reviewer, process server, classified ad salesman for the New York Herald Tribune, political cartoonist for The Tuckahoe Record, sketch writer for Keith Vaudeville Circuit, knit-goods editor for Women's Wear Daily, press representative for a small movie company, and city editor for a short-lived newspaper in New Rochelle, New York, titled New Rochelle News.
+After his father died suddenly on July 20, 1926, Loesser was forced to work to support his family.
+His jobs included restaurant reviewer, process server, classified ad salesman for the New York Herald Tribune, political cartoonist for The Tuckahoe Record, sketch writer for Keith Vaudeville Circuit, knit-goods editor for Women's Wear Daily, press representative for a small movie company, and city editor for New Rochelle News, a short-lived newspaper in New Rochelle, New York.